MTN to address MPs with its ‘back to the wall’

 While MTN and Vodacom already do this through roaming agreements with smaller players, the caveat is that the Independent Communications Authority of SA (Icasa) will prescribe the “cost-oriented” rates these operators can charge their rivals, according to the bill.

-“We’re going to parliament on Thursday with our backs against the wall because we feel strongly about what they’re doing around us being forced to open up our infrastructure at cost,” said MTN’s CEO for SA, Godfrey Motsa.
+“We’re going to parliament on Thursday with our backs against the wall because we feel strongly about what they’re doing around us being forced to open up our infrastructure at cost,” said MTN CEO for SA Godfrey Motsa.
 “We want to open our infrastructure, but it should be through commercially agreeable terms.”

 MTN signed a roaming agreement with Cell C earlier in 2018, and Motsa said it has also held discussions with Standard Bank, which launched its own mobile services in November.